YisongZou/Performance-and-scalability-study/testing/howToTest.md

 ##### Create a thread per request version is inside the threadPerRequest directory
 ##### Pre-create a set of thread version is inside the preCreateRequest directory

-To run any version server, sd into its folder where docker-compose.yml is in, run:
+To run any version server, cd into its folder where docker-compose.yml is in, run:

 ```
 sudo docker-compose up